Staple food: Type

 Staple foods are derived from either plant or animal products that are digestible by humans and can be supplied in substantial quantities.
 Common plant-based staples include cereals (e.g. rice, wheat, maize, millet, barley, oats, rye, spelt, emmer, triticale and sorghum), starchy tubers (e.g. potato, sweet potato, yam and taro) or root vegetables (e.g. cassava, turnip, carrot, rutabagas) and dried legumes (lentils and beans).
 Animal-based staples include various types of meat (typically livestock and poultry), fish, eggs, milk and dairy products (e.g. cheese).
-Other staple foods include sago (derived from the pith of the sago palm tree), and large, fleshy fruits (e.g. breadfruit, breadnut, coconut and plantains).
+Other staple foods include sago (derived from the pith of the sago palm tree), and large, fleshy fruits (e.g. breadfruit, breadnut, coconut, plantains, and gourds).
 Staple foods may also include processed food products (depending on the region) such as olive oil, coconut oil and sugar.

 Generally, staple foods are those eaten in bulk that supply energy to humans, predominantly in the form of sugars and carbohydrates, and so are mainly plant-based, as meats and eggs are predominantly protein and fat, though dairy products provide all these.
 However, not all places are suitable for agriculture, and so pastoralism can be favoured instead, as it has the advantage that animals can live off of land unsuitable for agricultural crops and consume the local plant matter that is otherwise inedible to humans and convert that into—meat, offal, fat, eggs and milk—that humans can eat.
 Animals can therefore provide staples to human diets in inhospitable ecosystems such as deserts, steppe, taiga, tundra and mountainous terrains.
-Specific examples include herding in regions such as Mongolia where sheep are herded, the Prairies where the Sioux herded bison, and the Arctic, where the Sami people herd reindeer.
+Specific examples include herding in regions such as Mongolia where sheep are herded, the prairies where the Sioux herded bison, and the Arctic, where the Sami people herd reindeer.

 Demographics

-Except for war-torn countries, the people of the world are getting more daily calories, despite a growing population globally.